kriskowal/pop-hash/README.md

 ## Polymorphic operator

-A well planned system of objects is beautiful: a system where every meaningful method for an object has been anticipated in the design.
+A well-planned system of objects is beautiful: a system where every meaningful method for an object has been anticipated in the design.
-Inevitably, another layer of architecture introduces a new concept and with it the temptation to monkey-patch, dunk-punch, or otherwise cover up the omission.
+Inevitably, another layer of architecture introduces a new concept and with it the temptation to monkey-patch, dunk-punch, or otherwise cover-up the omission.
-But reaching backward in time, up through the layers of architectures doesn't always componse well, when different leaves introduce concepts of the same name but distinct behavior.
+But reaching backward in time, up through the layers of architecture doesn't always compose well, when different levels introduce concepts of the same name but distinct behavior.

 A polymorphic operator is a function that accepts as its first argument an